top of page

 3. Ongoing Capital Requirement: The ongoing capital must be 2% of the outstanding electronic money issued by the business.
 This helps maintain operational liquidity and financial health.

 4. Annual FCA Fee: After obtaining the license, there is an annual fee payable to the FCA.
-The average annual fee is around £1,776 .
+The average annual fee is around £1,776.

 Additionally, businesses must ensure they have adequate measures to safeguard client funds, either through segregated client bank accounts or insurance policies, and meet stringent governance and compliance requirements.
-The entire process typically takes around six months if the application is complete and meets all regulatory standards.
+The entire process typically takes around six to 12 months if the application is complete and meets all regulatory standards.

 The Future of Digital Finance